SafeSourcing Blog

 Sourcing with RFIs, RFPs, RFQs and Surveys – Part 4 of 5

-For the past 3 days we have been focusing on the gathering of external information in order to make the proper procurement decisions.
+During the last week we have been focusing on the gathering of external information in order to make the proper procurement decisions.
 Today we will be looking into when it is necessary to gather internal information before reaching out to the suppliers even happens.

-Looking back at Monday’s blog there were some basic questions that need to be asked before every sourcing project.
+Looking back at our previous posts in Part I, Part II and Part III there were some basic questions that needed to be asked before every sourcing project.

 • Do you know who you vendors are for a specific item or service across your company and do you know how much you spend with each?